kuna/bmsbelplus/README.md

 ##### Project is compiled with VC++ 2013.
 - since I don't have Mac, I hadn't tested with that.
-- I'll test this module in linux soon.
+- I'll test this module in minGW soon.